 Support for Black physicists can be found through Blackett Lab Family,Link opens in a new window a collective of UK based Black physicists: diversifying perceptions of physics and promoting Black representation at all levels in the field.
 Twitter under @Blackettlabfam.Link opens in a new window

 #BlackinPhysics is a week dedicated to celebrating Black physicists.
-For 2022, it will be celebrated from 24th-28th October, with a link to information and speakers hereLink opens in a new window.
+For 2022, it was celebrated from 24th-28th October, with a link to information and speakers hereLink opens in a new window.
 Details of previous events can be found hereLink opens in a new window, and the group has a feed on TwitterLink opens in a new window

 An interview with some of the organizers of #BlackinPhysics week is published in Physics World hereLink opens in a new window

 The department of Physics is proud of its commitment to diversity, and as part of Black History Month we highlight the following inspirational physicists: